Rudd Canaday–UNIX Pioneer

 But the UNIX project wasn't dead.
-Thompson stuck with it and eventually horse-traded with the lab's HR department to buy their computer in exchange for automating the HR operation.
+Thompson stuck with it and eventually horse-traded with the lab's HR department.
+HR would buy Thompson a computer in exchange for automating the HR operation.

 Early in my interview with Rudd, he pointed out that today's popular operating systems are based on two technologies: UNIX and Microsoft Windows.
 Those based on Unix are:

 - Most smartphones and tablets

 We discovered that we share a passion for the Raspberry Pi.
 He has six.
 I have five.
 I mentioned that I have a friend who regularly runs the PostgreSQL database engine on a Raspberry PI, and he (Rudd) is likely responsible for birthing that technology.
 If Rudd, Thompson, and Ritchie had a Pi back in the 1960s it would have been the most powerful computer in the lab.

 When we spoke about security, he said, “UNIX and Linux are famously hard to break into, so anything based on them will also be hard to break into.
 It's as simple as that.”